What Are PFAS?

 PFAS have been designated a public health concern by the Agency for Toxic Substances and Disease Registry (ATSDR), and growing concern over potential toxicity and persistence of PFAS in the environment has led the Environmental Protection Agency (EPA) to develop a multi-faceted scientific and regulatory approach to protect human and ecological health.

-The Department of Energy, led by the Office of Environmental, Health, Safety, and Security, is working actively to assess and understand PFAS presence at DOE sites, and to take actions to manage risk.
+The Department of Energy, led by the Office of Environment, Health, Safety, and Security, is working actively to assess and understand PFAS presence at DOE sites, and to take actions to manage risk.

 The Department of Energy is committed to the health and safety of the public and our workers and to protecting the environment.